 In Winter 2016, I got to know the culture of the Mayas (in Mexico, Belize, Guatemala, Honduras, and El Salvador).
 I also had some relaxing days on the beach, and went hiking in the Guatemaltecan highlands.

 In autumn 2013, I spent a relaxing holiday in Croatia.
-In the years 2014 and 2015, however, the focus was more on hiking: in Scandinavia, in the Caucasus, and in the Himalaya.
+In the years 2014 and 2015, however, the focus was more on hiking: in the Nordics, in the Caucasus, and in the Himalaya.

 Thanks to two months of unpaid vacation, I could spend eight weeks in New Zealand in February/March 2013.
 Again, I really fell in love with this beautiful country and its friendly people.